pjg11/CTF-Writeups/2022-Unlock-The-City/bring-in-the-cavalry.md

 ### [50 POINTS] THE APOCALYPSE
 How the hell did they get a shell?

-Seeing the .mem extension, I was about to analyze the image using volatility, however I chose to quickly check for any strings that may contain the flag first.
+Seeing the .mem extension, I was about to analyze the image using Volatility, however I chose to quickly check for any strings that may contain the flag.
 Luckily, there it was!

 ```bash
 $ strings stage4.mem | grep CTF{